pedrorneves/numerical_resolution_differential_equations/README.md

 Mariana Vinhas and
 Pedro Neves (BSc Computational Mathematics course project)

-For this project, it was developed in MATLAB a program which solves specific ordinary differential equations using the Forward Euler’s Method and Range-Kutta’s third-order method.
+It was developed in MATLAB a program which solves specific ordinary differential equations using the Forward Euler’s Method and Range-Kutta’s third-order method.

 The program is initiated by running 'menu_inicial'.

-Program written in Portuguese
+Program written in Portuguese.